imrany/recovery/README.md

 ## 📖 Overview

-**Disk Recovery Tool** helps you restore deleted files from your hard drive or USB stick.
+**File Recovery Tool** helps you restore deleted files from your hard drive.
 It scans disk sectors for lost files and recovers them based on file signatures.

 - **Who is it for?**